6-bank-organization/sixbank-account-library/README.md

 - ✅ Centralized account-related enums (status, type, holder, limit).
 - ✅ Standardized domain events for Kafka or messaging layers.
+- ✅ Utility class for account number generation and masking.
 - ✅ Built-in metadata for traceability (`eventId`, `createdAt`).
 - ✅ Lightweight and suitable for modular microservice deployments.
 - ✅ Extensible for future account-related actions or statuses.